makersacademy/rps-challenge/README_NEW.md

 As a marketeer
 So that I can enjoy myself away from the daily grind
-I would like to be able to play rock/paper/scissors - STARTED BUT NOT COMPLETE
+I would like to be able to play rock/paper/scissors - COMPLETE
 ```

 **Running the App**